Drones in Scientific Research: How They Improve Data Collection

 Geographical Mapping and Disaster Response

 For your geographical studies, drones quickly collect topographical data, aiding in creating detailed NGI (Next Generation Imaging) maps.
+A striking example comes from an archaeological site in the Caucasus, where drones captured 11,000 high-resolution images of an ancient 3,000-year-old fortress.
+These images were used to generate 3D models, revealing that the fortress was over 40 times larger than originally estimated.
+This breakthrough enabled researchers to fully document the settlement, a task that would have been impossible using traditional ground surveys.
 During disasters, UAVs assess damage and aid in your disaster response and recovery strategies by scouting flooded regions or areas hit by storms, offering real-time insights into terrain changes and damage levels.

 Agricultural Research and Management